-Symbolic summation is a classical and active research topic in symbolic computation, whose central problem is evaluating and simplifying different types of sums arising from combinatorics and theoretical physics [13,55] and other areas.
-For a given sequence in a certain specific class, the indefinite summation problem (in the univariate case) is to determine whether the given sequence is the difference of another sequence in the same class, which is a discrete analogue of indefinite integration problem.
-For instance, $-1/(n^2+n)$ is the difference of 1/n, but 1/n is not the difference of any rational sequence.
-The definite summation problem is to find a closed form for the sum $\sum{i=a}^{b-1} f(i)$ assuming that the function f(x) is well-defined in the interval [a,b].
+Symbolic summation is a classical and active research topic in symbolic computation [78], whose central problem is evaluating and simplifying different types of sums arising from combinatorics [53, 55, 65], computer science [38], theoretical physics [12,72] and other areas.
+Similar to the integration case, there are two types of summation problems: one is the indefinite summation problem, and the other is the definite summation problem.
 The two summation problems are connected by the discrete Leibniz-Newton formula.
-Since the early 1970s, efficient algorithms have been developed for symbolic summation [62, Chapter 23].
+In the early days, methods for symbolic summation were mainly summarized in calculus of finite differences (for instance one can see the books [13, 49]).
+Since the early 1970s, efficient symbolic algorithms have been developed for symbolic summation [78, Chapter 23].
 Abramov's algorithm [1-3] solves the indefinite summation problem for univariate rational functions.
-A Hermite-like reduction algorithm for rational summation was developed by Paule via greatest factorial factorizations in [10,46,48,50].
-The indefinite summation problem for hypergeometric terms is handled by Gosper's algorithm [29].
-For sequences in a general difference field, the corresponding problem is studied by Karr in [38,39] with significant improvements by Schneider [54] and recent fruitful applications in Quantum Field Theory [13,57].
-Most of existing complete algorithms are mainly applicable to the summation problem with univariate inputs.
-A long-term project in symbolic computation is to developing theories, algorithms and softwares for symbolic summation of multivariate functions.
-In the multivariate case, the stimulating problem was first raised by Andrews and Paule in [9]:
+The classical Hermite reduction for symbolic integration of rational functions was extended to the summation case by Paule via greatest factorial factorizations in [64] with more developments in [10, 61, 69].
+The indefinite summation problem for hypergeometric terms is handled by Gosper's algorithm [37].
+For sequences in a general difference field, the corresponding problem was studied by Karr in [51, 52] with significant improvements by Schneider [71] and recent fruitful applications in quantum field theory [12, 74].
+Most of the existing complete algorithms are mainly applicable to the problem with univariate inputs.
+A long-term project in symbolic computation proposed by Andrews and Paule in [8] is to develop theories, algorithms and software for symbolic summation of multivariate functions.
+Along this way, some algorithms have been developed to deal with a special class of double sums [29] and binomial multiple sums [15].
+One of the long standing open problems in this project is developing the multivariate version of Gosper's algorithm (see Problem 5.1 in [24]).